Zacatel/switzerlan-rules/rules/tournaments/valorant.md

 ## Exclusion from participation for banned accounts

-Participation in the tournament is not permitted if a player holds an account banned by Riot Games.
+Participation in the tournament is not permitted if a player holds an account banned by Riot Games from participating in VALORANT.
 This rule aligns with the applicable statutes and guidelines of Riot Games; as tournament organizers, we uphold and require compliance with these standards.

 Circumventing an existing ban by using a smurf or secondary account is strictly prohibited.
 If a player participates in the tournament under these circumstances, the entire team will be disqualified from the tournament.